The Femininity Workplace Culture Scale

 Items 7-24 capture the "Unmitigated communion" dimension of FWC, which is comprised of three sub-dimensions: "Put yourself last" (items 7-12), "Show no anger" (items 13-18), and "Avoid confrontation" (items 19-24).

-8-Item Femininity Workplace Culture Scale
+8-Item FWC Scale

 The short version of the FWC scale includes 8 items from the 24-item version (two per dimension/sub-dimension):